 Taking that a bit further, common handwriting concerns involve overshooting lines, poor placement of letters, and varying size of letter creation.
 Using graph paper is just part of a simple trick to help with each of these areas.

 All of this impacts written work.

 That’s where writing on graph paper comes into play.
-As occupational therapy professionals, we use graph paper as an adapted paper format for promoting spatial use, line use, consistent letter size, and even slowing down the written work.
+As occupational therapy professionals, we use graph paper as an adaptive paper format for promoting spatial use, line use, consistent letter size, and even slowing down the written work.

 Writing on graph paper is a great alternative to typical lined paper designs.
-In the classroom, you see many different styles of lined paper: double rule, single rule, college rule, and then worksheets with varying line size and visual prompts.
+In the classroom, you see many different styles of lined paper: double rule, single rule, college rule, and then letter formation worksheets with varying line size and visual prompts.
 When we use grid paper in handwriting, we have a consistent box for each letter and even spacing between the letters.

 This post contains affiliate links.